MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

         .. code-block::

             cd /path/to/clone
-            git checkout <desired-branch>
+            git switch <desired-branch>

         Ensure that the upstream repository is available as a remote source.
         See :ref:`setting git remote sources <git_remote>` for more details.

         Then fetch and merge in the upstream main,